 As is with the monthly food vouchers, Month 1 of weekly food vouchers will have a slightly different dating system.
 The 2nd through 4th vouchers will remain the same.
 However, the 1st voucher will have a start date that is the tenth day of the month (e.g., APR 10 2017) and end date that is the final day of the month (e.g., APR 30 2017).
 Once again, we need to ensure that participants do not start using food vouchers before their baseline data collection that occurs during Week 1 of Month 1 is complete.
-Since we cannot provide food vouchers during Week 1 of Month 1, participants receiving weekly vouchers would not be able to spend their 1st voucher, as it is only valid the first seven days of the month.
+Since we cannot provide food vouchers during Week 1 of Month 1 is complete.
+Since we cannot provide food vouchers during Week 1 of Month 1 is complete.
+The month.
 Therefore, the 1st voucher of Month 1 will be valid for the final three Weeks of the month to allow participants to spend it when it makes most sense for them.
 Refer to charts below for specifics.